Saturday, June 29, 2019

 Bon courage

-35k in, when passing over Västerbron, someone yelled “Bon courage” and I had to smile despite all the pain I was feeling.
+35k in, when passing over Västerbron, someone yelled “Bon courage” and I had to smile despite all the pain I was feeling as it was such a wonderful flashback to Marrakech Marathon.
 After my week of tapering, I felt incredibly strong as the start went off and I was even able to set a new half marathon personal record of 1:45:35 out on Djurgården.
 Then, Södermalm came with its steep climbs.

 In the end, I missed my unofficial goal of running in under 3 hours and 45 minutes with a mere 32 seconds but I really could not be any happier.
 Now time for a night out with Ally.